s-pogoda/eesti-helper/README.md

 # eesti-helper
-Check the spelling of learned Estonian word.
+Check the spelling of learned Estonian words in three cases.

 Currently works with rus translation.

 ## Goal